jonjamz/blaze-forms/README.md

 ------------

 * [Jon James](http://github.com/jonjamz)

+> Special thanks to [steph643](https://github.com/steph643) for significant testing and review.

 My goal with this package is to keep it simple and flexible, similar to core packages.